Tighten Sagging Muscles and Loose Skin Using Abdominoplasty

 1. Delivering Anesthesia: Depending upon the intensity of the surgery, local or general anesthesia can be used.
 The choice of anesthesia also depends on the preferences of the surgeon and the patient.
 Intravenous sedation is a popular form of anesthesia for this procedure.

 2. Making the incision: A horizontal incision is made in the area between the pubic region and the bellybutton.
 The length and shape of the incision are governed by the amount of skin and fat that is to be removed.
 After making the incision, the skin is lifted right up to the belly button, revealing the fat deposits and weakened muscles.
 The excess fat deposits are cleared and the muscles are strengthened.
 Subsequently, a second incision is made around the bellybutton in order to work on the excess skin and sagging.
 The upper abdominal skin is stretched downwards like a drape and the excess skin is removed.
 The upper skin is then tightly stitched together and the new orifice for the bellybutton is made.

 3. Closing the incisions: After the alterations are complete, the incisions are sutured back together.
 The results of an abdominoplasty are visible almost immediately, and the patient is advised against any physically intensive activity for over a week.

 Ready to Get the Stomach You’ve Been Dreaming Of?

 If you’re feeling ready to take the next step towards a beautifully contoured abdomen, it’s time to contact our office for a consultation.
-Doctors Roger Friedman, Douglas Forman, Kathy Huang, and Anita Kulkarni are board-certified plastic surgeons and will be happy to help.
+Doctors Roger Friedman, Douglas Forman, and Kathy Huang are board-certified plastic surgeons and will be happy to help.